localstack/docs/content/en/user-guide/aws/docdb/index.md

 LocalStack Pro supports a basic version of [Amazon DocumentDB](https://aws.amazon.com/documentdb/) for testing.
 LocalStack starts a MongoDB server, to handle DocumentDB storage, in a separate Docker container and adds port-mapping so that it can be accessed from localhost.

-When defining a port to access the container, an available port on the host machine will be selected, that means there is no pre-defined port range.
+When defining a port to access the container, an available port on the host machine will be selected, that means there is no pre-defined port range by default.

-By default, a master user named `test` will be instantiated without a password.
+Using the flag `DOCDB_PROXY_CONTAINER=1` the default behavior changes and the container will be started as proxied container.
+Meaning a port from the [pre-defined port]({{< ref "/references/external-ports" >}}) range will be chosen, and when using lambda, you can use `LOCALSTACK_HOSTNAME` to connect to the instance.

 {{< alert title="Information" color="success">}}
 MongoDB is a popular open-source, document-oriented NoSQL database that provides high scalability, flexibility, and performance for modern application development.